-The Great Exhibition which ran from 1 May to 11 October 1851 was the idea of Queen Victoria’s husband Prince Albert who saw it as an opportunity to promote Britain’s image around the world but as President of the Royal Commission he had to use all his influence to get it accepted chairing meetings, attending the relative debates in Parliament, and hosting dinners for those politicians less enthusiastic than himself.
+The Great Exhibition which ran from 1 May to 11 October 1851 was the idea of Queen Victoria’s husband Prince Albert who saw it as an opportunity to promote Britain’s image around the world.

-The Great Exhibition of the Works and Industry of all Nations was opened to great fanfare by Queen Victoria on 1 May, 1851.
-Advertised as an chance to witness in one place all the technological wonders of the world it was in reality an opportunity to show off Britain’s industrial might with its exhibits taking pride of place whilst those from the rest of the world were shunted into corners and piled up one upon the other but the exhibits were impressive nonetheless with more than 15,000 contributors providing 100,000 objects including the Koh-i-Noor Diamond, Samuel Colt's latest revolver, the finest hydraulic machinery, and the first flushing toilet that 827,280 people paid to use, hence the term 'spending a penny.'
+Advertised as an chance to witness in one place all the technological wonders of the world it was in reality an opportunity to show off Britain’s industrial might with its exhibits taking pride of place whilst those from the rest of the world were shunted into corners and piled up one upon the other.

 It was to prove a great success selling more than six million tickets during its run the equivalent of a third of Britain’s population.
 Tickets were priced from three guineas to one shilling with around four million of the cheapest tickets being sold, and the average daily attendance was 42,831 reaching a peak of 109,915 on 7 October.

 Queen Victoria was a frequent visitor being particularly taken by a mechanical bed that tipped its occupant straight into a pre-prepared bath.
-Other eminent Victorians who attended were Charles Dickens, Isambard Kingdom Brunel, Alfred, Lord Tennyson, Charlotte Bronte, George Eliot, and Lewis Carroll among many others.
+Other eminent Victorians who attended were Charles Dickens, Isambard Kingdom Brunel, and Alfred, Lord Tennyson amongst others.

-Although it had its critics among them Karl Marx who accused it of being capitalist propaganda and commodity fetishism on a grand scale the Great Exhibition was a great success making a surplus of more than £186,000 which was later spent on establishing the Natural History, Science, and Victoria and Albert Museums.
-It also set the trend for other such events in other major cities and confirmed Britain’s status as the Workshop of the World.
+Though it had its critics amongst them Karl Marx who accused it of being capitalist propaganda and commodity fetishism on a grand scale the Great Exhibition was to set the trend for other such events in other major cities and confirmed Britain’s status as the Workshop of the World.